For COVID-19 Travel and RS Tours information, see our FAQ.

 • The Schilthorn Explore app, which had included an audio tour of Gimmelwald, is no more.

-• Expect some disruption around Mürren's cable-car station while construction is underway to replace a good share of the Schilthornbahn line (the cable car should still be running normally until late 2024).
-If you find the walking path blocked between the station and Hotel Alphenruh, simply look for signs to Gimmelwald, as there are several ways out of central Mürren that end you up on the paved road down to Gimmelwald.
+• If you find the walking path from Mürren to Gimmelwald blocked by construction work between the station and Hotel Alphenruh, simply look for signs to Gimmelwald, as there are several ways out of central Mürren that end you up on the paved road down to Gimmelwald.

 • Mürren's nightlife options are now a bit more limited: The Eiger Guesthouse no longer has a game room, Hotel Blumental's cellar bar has closed, and the summer folkloric performances are only held about once a month.